-Full management fees are for letting agents who also offer services typical for property managers.
+Full management fees are for letting agents who also offer services typical for residential property managers.
 This means the management of tenants and the maintenance of a property.
 However, instead of calling himself a property management company, they may still be called a letting agency with full management.

 The extra fees for this type of charge include making sure that professionals are hired to maintain the safety of a property.
 This includes electrical safety, gas safety and also making sure there is always a valid energy performance certificate in the property.

 Finally, any issues to do with tenants including damage to the property and any issues to do with their tenancy such as them wanting to end the tenancy by handing in a notice to quit or issuing eviction notices on behalf of the landlord.

 This is useful because often landlords who have multiple properties or have other forms of employment simply do not have the time to deal with everyday issues that happen in a property and need someone to manage this for them.

 If a letting agent manages multiple properties – including properties from multiple landlords, they can easily and seamlessly manage tenants as this is what they’re used to

 For example, a landlord who has two properties that produce an income of £5,000 profit through their property business and has a full time job on the side may find it useful to pay a letting agent 10% with full management fees a percentage of the rent and take home £4,500 instead as an example.